John Quilliam

-Captain John Quilliam RN; MHK (Marown, Isle of Man 29 September 1771 – Kirk Michael, Isle of Man 10 October 1829) was a Royal Navy officer who served as first lieutenant on HMS Victory at the Battle of Trafalgar.
+Captain John Quilliam (29 September 1771 – 10 October 1829) was a Royal Navy officer who served as first lieutenant on HMS Victory at the Battle of Trafalgar.
 He was a farmer's son who was impressed into the Royal Navy in 1791.

 Biography

 Early life

 The eldest son of John Quilliam and Christian Clucas of Ballakelly, John Quilliam was born in Marown, Isle of Man, in 1771.
 It is said he did not care for farming and consequently he was apprenticed to a stonemason.
+His early nautical career is unknown.
 However, he was impressed into the Royal Navy from a collier in Castletown harbour.

 Career

 Unlike most impressed sailors, Quilliam rose rapidly in the Royal Navy.
 By 1797 he had risen to the rank of midshipman and is recorded at the Battle of Camperdown following which he was again promoted, this time to the rank of lieutenant, on the recommendation of Admiral Duncan subsequently serving as third lieutenant on the frigate HMS Ethalion, under the command of Captain James Young.

 On 7 October 1799 Ethalion captured the 36-gun Spanish treasure ship Thetis.
 For his part in the capture, Quilliam received over £5000.